Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Experiments

 Beyond controlled perturbations, a key question is whether the proposed uncertainty map can highlight critical cases where anatomical correspondence is absent.
 We explore two case studies.
 We present one example for each case study and more examples are provided in \cref{appendix:sec:exp_case_study}.

-\textbf{Tumor resection.} Using one pre-/post-operative pair from BraTS-Reg~\citep{baheti2021brain}, we examine whether uncertainty reflects structural changes caused by surgery.
-Registrations and corresponding uncertainty maps are computed from T1-weighted images, while T2-weighted images are included to better delineate abnormal regions.
-Overlaying the uncertainty map on the target and warped T2 in \cref{fig:exp_case_study_one_bratsreg} confirms that high-uncertainty regions align well with the location of the tumor.
+\textbf{Tumor resection.} Using one pre-/post-operative pair from BraTS-Reg~\citep{baheti2021brain}, we examine whether the proposed uncertainty reflects structural changes induced by surgery.
+Registrations and corresponding uncertainty maps are computed from T1-weighted images, while T2-weighted images are used for visualization to better delineate abnormal regions.
+As shown in \cref{fig:exp_case_study_one_bratsreg}, overlaying the uncertainty map on the target and warped T2 reveals that regions of high uncertainty spatially overlap with the tumor area.
+This behavior is expected, as the tumor region shows barely discriminative anatomical visual cues, making the correspondence between the source and target T1 images inherently ambiguous in this region.

-\textbf{Different fields of view (FOV).} We investigate whether the uncertainty map can highlight regions of missing correspondence caused by different FOVs across imaging modalities (e.g., CBCT and CT).
+\textbf{Different fields of view (FOV).} We next examine whether the proposed uncertainty map can highlight regions with missing correspondence caused by mismatched fields of view across imaging modalities (e.g., CBCT and CT).
 We use data from the Learn2Reg ThoraxCBCT dataset \citep{hugo2016data, hugo2017longitudinal}.
-Specifically, we register one CBCT/CT pair and compute the uncertainty map.
-To create a control comparison, we generate a synthetic source image $CT^\prime$ by warping the CT with the transformation estimated by uniGradICON during CBCT/CT registration.
-We then register $CT^\prime$ with the original CT, a setting in which no FOV-related inconsistencies are present.
-Compared to the synthetic CT/CT control pair with matched anatomy, the CBCT/CT setting shows elevated uncertainty in regions outside the CBCT FOV (blue box) and in noisy regions characteristic of CBCT (light blue box) in \cref{fig:exp_case_study_two_different_fov}.
+Specifically, we register one CBCT/CT pair and compute the corresponding uncertainty map.
+As a control case, we generate a synthetic source image $CT^\prime$ by warping the CT using the transformation estimated by uniGradICON during CBCT/CT registration.
+We then register $CT^\prime$ to the original CT, yielding a setting in which no FOV-related inconsistencies are present.
+The results of the origianl CBCT/CT registration and the control case are shown in \cref{fig:exp_case_study_two_different_fov}.
+Compared to the synthetic CT/CT control pair with matched anatomy, the uncertainty map of the CBCT/CT registration exhibits elevated values in regions outside the CBCT FOV (blue box), indicating voxels with missing correspondence.
+In addition, CBCT images contain stronger acquisition artifacts, which obscure anatomical cues and introduce correspondence ambiguity.
+Consistent with this, we observe increased uncertainty around vascular structures affected by CBCT artifacts (light blue box).

-Both case studies demonstrate that the proposed uncertainty map serves as a practical quality-control tool, as it not only correlates with registration error, but also flags clinically relevant inconsistencies (e.g., resection cavities, modality-induced gaps) that conventional similarity measures may overlook.
+Both case studies demonstrate that the proposed uncertainty map serves as a practical quality-control tool, as it not only correlates with registration error, but also flags clinically relevant correspondence ambiguity.